Dark Energy Survey: DESI-Independent Angular BAO Measurement: Cosmological constraints

 In \lcdm, adding BAO-noDESI to the combination SN+CMB+DESI-DR1 slightly decreases the central value of \om and slightly increases the one of \hubble, while \ob remains essentially unchanged.
 However, we get slightly better constraints in these three parameters.
 We must note that some care is required when interpreting these datasets jointly within \lcdm, as the SN and CMB measurements already exhibit a $1.7\sigma$ tension between them (see Table IV of \cite{abbott2025dark}).
 A comparable discrepancy is found between DESI BAO and the CMB, and an even larger one between DESI BAO and SN.
 These tensions between datasets are what led us to consider alternative models to \lcdm in \cite{abbott2025dark}, where we found that \wacdm was the only one reconciling all our observables.

 In \wacdm, the inclusion of BAO-noDESI to the combination SN+CMB+DESI-DR1 also produces minor but interesting shifts in $w_0$ and $w_a$, although, unlike in \lcdm, the constraining power remains the same.
-Adding BAO-noDESI slightly shifts $w_0$ towards higher values and $w_a$ towards lower values, i.e., further away from \lcdm.
+Adding BAO-noDESI slightly shifts $w_0$ toward higher values and $w_a$ toward lower values, i.e., further away from \lcdm.

 In the left panel of \autoref{fig:w0wa}, we show the constraints in the $(w_0, w_a)$ plane for the different dataset combinations included in \autoref{tab:constraints_cosmo_params_dr1}.
 As we already concluded from \autoref{tab:constraints_cosmo_params_dr1}, the addition of DES BAO-noDESI to SN+CMB+DESI-DR1 does not tighten the constraints in this parameter space.
 However, it shifts the contours slightly away from \lcdm, favoring marginally higher values of $w_0$ and slightly lower values of $w_a$.
 For comparison purposes, we also show our best constraint from \cite{abbott2025dark} (BAO-full+SN+CMB).